Diagonal Plaza Redevelopment

 At this meeting, City Council reviewed the Urban Land Institute (ULI) Technical Assistance Panel (TAP) report and BURA comments.
 City Council voted to proceed with next steps in evaluating redevelopment of the Diagonal Plaza shopping center and area, including:

 BURA reviewed and commented on the Urban Land Institute (ULI) of Colorado's Technical Advisory Panel (TAP) report (See Jan.
 20 info below) on Diagonal Plaza.
-Read the staff memo.
+Please see the Feb.
+2011 BURA Packet for more information.
 Comments from the BURA were sent to City Council.

 After a site visit, interviews and work sessions, panelists presented their findings and recommendations to the city and interested stakeholders, including property owners and the public.
-Read the Draft Problem Statement from the ULI TAP.
+Please see the Draft Problem Statement from the ULI TAP for more information.